MicrosoftDocs/azure-stack-docs/azure-managed-lustre/client-upgrade.md

 ### [Red Hat Enterprise Linux / Alma](#tab/rhel)

-1. Unmount any containers or mount point that are mounting the Lustre client using the following command:
+1. Unmount any containers or mount points that are mounting the Lustre client using the following command:

     ```bash
     sudo umount <all Lustre mounts>